learn-compsci/webtop/README.md

 ![desktop](images/desktop.png)

-4. Your files can be shared / saved in the `data/` folder: this is shared between your OS and the web VM.
+4. Your files can be shared / saved in the `data/` folder: this is shared between your OS and this interface.
 Try adding a file to `data/Desktop/` and see what happens in the web interface!

+5. Press `Control` and `C` together on the terminal window where you ran `docker compose up` to stop the interface.